Measurements

 • ALC have a smaller region of incomplete optical overlap compared to high-power lidar systems.
 This means they can provide quality observations even at very low altitudes above the surfaces which makes them more suitable for the detection of shallow layer heights.

-• ALC have an unprecedented spatial distribution (e.g. more than 400 sites across Europe in the E-PROFILE network).
+• ALC have an unprecedented spatial distribution (e.g. more than 450 sensors across Europe in the E-PROFILE network).

 Doppler wind lidars are active remote sensing systems similar to aerosol backscatter lidars.
-Heterodyne DL mostly used to probe the atmospheric boundary layer operate at wavelengths between 1.5-2.0 µm.
-Based on the detected Doppler shift between the emitted and backscattered radiation the radial velocity along the laser beam direction can be derived.
-By combining beams in multiple directions, the three wind components are observed along the profile.
-Using high temporal resolution data, indicators of atmospheric turbulence, such as the vertical velocity variance or the eddy dissipation rate are calculated as advanced products.
-Further details on DL capabilities and limitations are summarised in Kotthaus et al. (2022).
+Heterodyne DWL that are mostly used to probe the atmospheric boundary layer operate at wavelengths between 1.5-2.0 µm.
+Based on the detected Doppler shift between the emitted and backscattered signal the radial velocity along the laser beam direction can be derived.
+By combining beams in multiple directions, the three wind components can be derievd along the profile.
+Using high temporal resolution data, indicators of atmospheric turbulence, such as the vertical velocity variance or the eddy dissipation rate can be calculated as advanced products.
+Further details on DWL capabilities and limitations are summarised in Kotthaus et al. (2023) and Preissler et al. (2024).

 Microwave radiometers (MWR)

 Microwave radiometers (MWR) are passive ground-based remote sensing instruments that capture the downwelling radiance naturally emitted by the atmosphere at selected band channels.The measured radiance is internally converted to the atmospheric brightness temperature (Tb).
-This holds information on atmospheric thermodynamic conditions so that further atmospheric variables (e.g., temperature, humidity, water liquid path and integrated water vapour content) can be derived using retrieval methods aided by some a priori knowledge.
-Further details on MWR capabilities and limitations are summarised in Kotthaus et al. (2022).
+This holds information on atmospheric thermodynamic conditions so that further atmospheric variables (e.g., temperature, humidity, liquid water path) can be derived using retrieval methods aided by some a priori knowledge.
+Further details on MWR capabilities and limitations are summarised in Kotthaus et al. (2023) and Knist et al. (2024).

 Search